cbraddoss/roosevelt/readme.md

 ##Pulling from bitbucket
 Use SourceTree and clone this project into a new directory (office.localdev for example)

+In terminal, go to the new directory stated above (your directory may vary), e.g.:

+	cd ~/Sites/office.localdev

 Run in terminal:

 	composer install